AWQUA/Standards/README.md

 # Standards
 This repo will store performance standards for water quality monitoring devices, as well as operational guidelines for effective use of these devices in a drinking water monitoring program.
+These standards are designed with the devices in [AWQUA/Measurement](https://github.com/AWQUA/Measurement) in mind, and may reference the data communications tools described in [AWQUA/Communication](https://github.com/AWQUA/Communication).